apollographql/apollo-ios/docs/source/tutorial/tutorial-create-project.md

     ![select the first and third targets](images/select_libs.png)

 6. Click **Finish**.
-Swift Package Manager (SPM) fetches your dependencies.
+SPM fetches your dependencies.
 When it completes, you can see them in the project navigator:

     ![screenshot of installed dependencies](images/installed_dependencies.png)

-> **Note:** Because Swift Package Manager has not yet implemented [Target-Based Dependency Resolution](https://github.com/apple/swift-evolution/blob/master/proposals/0226-package-manager-target-based-dep-resolution.md), you'll see the `SQLite` dependency even though you didn't select it.
+> **Note:** Because SPM has not yet implemented [Target-Based Dependency Resolution](https://github.com/apple/swift-evolution/blob/master/proposals/0226-package-manager-target-based-dep-resolution.md), you'll see the `SQLite` dependency even though you didn't select it.

-Now you've got your project set up, and the Apollo dependencies added.
-It's time to start pulling together the things you need to build your API!
+Next, before you can use the SDK, you need to [obtain a local copy of your GraphQL schema](./tutorial-obtain-schema).